 Though often described interchangeably, competencies and standards are in some ways worlds apart.

 If you’re asking this question, then well done, you!
-This question is a bridge from the old world order (of formal schooling) to the new, and I believe it can unlock some important insights for practitioners seeking to make to the journey to competency-based teaching and learning.
+This question is a bridge from the old world order (of formal schooling) to the new.
+It can unlock some important insights for practitioners seeking to make to the journey to competency-based teaching and learning.

 Let’s get right to it.
-We at reDesign have taken a stab at summarizing the key distinctions between competencies and standards, and the movements behind them.
-For now, we are describing these differences along six key dimensions:#1 Context and Purpose #2 Grain Size #3 Focus #4 Gradation (Progressions and PLDs) #5 Implications for Assessment
+We at reDesign have taken a pass at summarizing the key distinctions between competencies and standards, and the movements behind them.
+For now, we are describing these differences along six key dimensions:

 The original intent behind the early work of developing academic standards was fundamentally to help improve the quality of teaching.
 Lauren Resnick, one of the early movers and shakers of this effort, helped lead the way in creating performance standards in the early 1990s to clarify instructional goals and expectations.
 However, the decade that followed brought with it a sharp policy shift toward testing and accountability that has in many ways diminished standards-based instruction to a means of measuring content coverage and test readiness.

 Lauren Resnick led the The New Standards Project from 1990-1999 to improve student performance through the development of performance-based standards and assessments that greatly influenced state and district policy.
 By the early 2000s, every state had adopted a set of standards (Hamilton et al, 2008).